Liz Jackson: Career

-Jackson grew up in Melbourne, Australia and commenced work with the Australian Broadcasting Corporation (ABC) in 1986.
+Jackson grew up in Melbourne, Victoria, and commenced work with the Australian Broadcasting Corporation (ABC) in 1986.
 Prior to her career with the ABC, Jackson also worked in a community legal centre in Australia and practised law in London as a barrister at Gray's Inn.
-Jackson returned to Australia and worked for the NSW Premier's Department, in the Women's Coordination Unit, dealing with laws to protect women from violence.
+She returned to Australia and worked for the New South Wales Premier's Department, in the Women's Coordination Unit, dealing with laws to protect women from violence.

 After joining Four Corners as an investigative reporter in 1994, Jackson was awarded Walkley Awards, Australia's awards for journalism, on five occasions for her work on the following: